Weak KAM solutions of Hamilton-Jacobi equations with decreasing dependence on unknown functions: Introduction

-admits viscosity solutions (equivalently, backward weak KAM solutions). \end{result} Here we name the above stationary equation as \eqref{hj}.
 The letter $I$ represents that $H$ is increasing with respect to the argument $u$.
-We showed in \cite[Proposition 2.7]{WWY2} that if $H(x,u,p)$ satisfies (H1), (H2), (H3') and equation \eqref{hj} admits backward weak KAM solutions, then the backward weak KAM solution is unique.
-So, if $H(x,u,p)$ satisfies (H1), (H2), (H3') and (A), by Result \ref{Ad}, equation (\ref{hj}) admits a {\em unique} backward weak KAM solution.
-We use $\mathcal{S}_-$ (resp. $\mathcal{S}_+$) to denote the set of backward (resp. forward) weak KAM solutions of equation \eqref{hj}.
-We will explain later that $\mathcal{S}_+$ is nonempty and may be not a singleton.
+We use $\mathcal{S}_-$ (resp. $\mathcal{S}_+$) to denote the set of all backward (resp. forward) weak KAM solutions of equation \eqref{hj} (see Definition \ref{bwkam} below).
+Let $u\in \mathcal{S}_+$.
+Then $u$ is exactly a viscosity solution of

-From now on to the end of this section, unless otherwise stated, we always assume (H1), (H2), (H3') and (A).
-Denote by $u_-$ the unique backward weak KAM solution of equation \eqref{hj}, by $v_+$ an arbitrary forward weak KAM solution of equation \eqref{hj}.